 Bubbles the Fish

 First released in 1996, Bubbles went through a few modifications and misprints that ranged from incorrectly colored threads to misprinted tags.
-These errors have helped the fish become a rare and valuable Beanie Baby, and, because it was only on the market for two years (between 1995 and 1997), having a particular version of Bubbles the Fish could make you a substantial amount.
-For example, one version of Bubbles is currently being listed by a seller for over $30,000.
+These errors have helped the fish become a rare and valuable Beanie Baby.
+Because it was only on the market for two years (between 1995 and 1997), having a particular version of Bubbles the Fish could make you a substantial amount.
+For example, one version of Bubbles is currently listed on Esty for $47,000.

 Bernie the St. Bernard

 If you have a Bernie the St. Bernard that has a double tag, then you may be sitting on one of the more valuable Beanie Babies out there.
-An error during production meant that some versions included a two tags (for the price of one).
-One current listing asserts that this erroneous Bernie is worth $1,000.
+An error during production meant that some versions included two tags (for the price of one).
+One current listing on Esty totals up to $5,000.

 Claude the Crab

 One of the cutest Beanie Babies out there, Claude the Crab is worth a surprising amount.
-This tie-dyed plush can be worth a couple hundred dollars on average, but rare, early version of Claude with misprinted tags can reel in over $4,000.
-The key takeaway?
-The more errors the better.
+This tie-dyed plushie can be worth several hundred dollars on average but a rare, early version of Claude with misprinted tags can reel in over $4,000.

 Hippity the Rabbit